ossia/score-docs/docs/quick-start/saving-recalling-devices-state.md

 ![Storing your device's current state]({{ site.img }}/quick-start/score-authoring/storing-states.gif)

-If you start playing your scenario using the play button from the transport ({% include shortcut.html content="space" %} key), this state will get recalled and sent to your device as the playhead cross its position on the timeline.
+If you start playing your scenario using the play button from the transport ({% include shortcut.html content="space" %} key), this state will get recalled and sent to your device as the play-head cross its position on the timeline.
 Should you need this state to be recalled earlier or later, just stop execution of the scenario (using stop button from the transport bar or {% include shortcut.html content="↵" %} key), then select and drag it along the timeline.

 > If your device does not echo back its parameters changes to *score*, you can still grab the parameters to store from the `Device explorer` and drop them on the Timeline.
 Then from the state inspector panel, type the desired value next to each parameter.
 > You may as well type the desired values in the `Device explorer` first, then drag & drop the parameters on the timeline.

 You may now make some changes to your device, then store this new state using the same drag & drop workflow.

-Note that when storing our device's second state in the timeline, *score* proposes to bind this snapshot to different elements in the timeline, as displayed with a dashed grey line.
+Note that when storing our device's second state in the timeline, *score* proposes to bind this snapshot to different elements in the timeline, as displayed with a dashed gray line.
 For now, we will just make sure this snapshot is bound to the first one we placed on the timeline.
 But be sure to check [dedicated section]({{ site.baseurl }}/common-practices.html) in the manual to see the features *score* provides to help you structure elements in your scenario.

 You can now start sequencing your devices' states in your scenario or read [detailed information about managing states and automations]({{ site.baseurl }}/quick-start/states-and-automations-in-practice.html).